-(2) In any case is which a State official is involved or was a party or if a case was appealed from a State Supreme Court the Justice from that State or States shall not be part of the deliberations and an alternate may be seated.
+(2) In any case is which a State official is involved or was a party or if a case was appealed from a State Supreme Court the Justice from that State or States shall not be part of the deliberations and an alternate Justice seated.

 (4) In any case before the Supreme Court in which a State law is being contested the decision shall be decided by a three-quarters majority.
 All other cases shall be decided by majority decision.

 (5) The Supreme Court has the power to promulgate rules concerning the protection and enforcement of constitutional rights, pleading, practice, and procedure in all courts, the admission to the practice of law, the bar, and legal assistance to the underprivileged.
 Such rules shall provide a simplified and inexpensive procedure for the speedy disposition of cases, shall be uniform for all courts of the same grade, and shall not diminish, increase, or modify substantive rights.